Infertility taboo: breaking the big taboos from periods to fertility

 Diversity of thought

 We also spoke about the challenges of pitching to investors who are mostly male.
-Valentina had faced questions such as whether periods were really well suited to a monthly subscription business (sigh).
+Valentina faced questions like whether periods were really well suited to a monthly subscription business (sigh).
 Billie had to break down perceptions that solutions for women’s sexual wellbeing is a ‘niche’ market.
 The amount of funding being provided to female founded companies also remains stubbornly, and depressingly, low.
 Female founders received just $1.9 billion of the $85 billion total invested by venture capitalists last year.

 What’s clear, is that we need diversity of thought across the whole industry.
 This means having diverse entrepreneurs, investors and businesses – only then will we develop services that are really grounded in what people need – that’s a world that I’m excited for.